U-Skate World, an Instance of the Gray-Scott System

 0:00-0:40 Fixed-rate growth : First we see normal growth of blue spots to mostly fill the space, leaving some spots and stripes and a lot of solid blue.
 Some stripes shrink to spots.
 This is very similar to the early evolution of Gray-Scott systems at many other F and k parameter values.

-0:40-1:15 Complex behavior, first stage : Once the field is mostly blue with stripes and spots, the pattern starts to evolve in ways that exhibit both orderliness and unpredictability.
+0:40-1:15 Complex behaviour, first stage : Once the field is mostly blue with stripes and spots, the pattern starts to evolve in ways that exhibit both orderliness and unpredictability.
 Any remaining stripes gradually bend, alternately lengthen and shrink, and start to create parallel features.
 Pause the video at 1:12, and you can see a bunch of closely-spaced yellow stripes in the lower-left, and a pair of yellow stripes at a wider spacing in the bottom-center.

 1:29-1:42 Stability : At 1:29, all chaotic activity immediately and permanently stops.
 This is very similar to the fate of large fields of chaotic activity in cellular automata like Conway's Game of Life.
 The final state contains stripes, negatons, and a region of solid blue, and it is qualitatively similar to the chaotic states that led up to stability.